jbcodeforce/yarfba/docs/infra/storage.md

 ## Amazon Elastic Block Storage EBS

 Elastic Block Store Volume is a network drive attached to the EC2 instance.
 It is locked to one AZ, and uses provisioned capacity in GBs and IOPS.
-It is HA, every write is replicated multiple times within the same AZ, and can be backed up.
+It is HA, every write is replicated multiple times within the same AZ, and can be backed up to other AZ or Region.
+Below are the main attributes for a EBS volume.

 ![](./images/storage/ebs-volume.png)

 * Create a EBS while creating the EC2 instance and keep it.
 It is not deleted on EC2 shutdown.
-* EBS volume can be attached to a new EC2 instance, normally there is a 1 to 1 relation between volume and EC2 instance.
+* Existing EBS volume can be attached to a new EC2 instance, normally there is a 1 to 1 relation between volume and EC2 instance.
 Except for multi-attached EBS.
 * The maximum amount of storage is 16 TB.
 * Support encryption at rest and in transit using AES-256 encryption, with keys managed in KMS.
 Any snapshot taken from an encrypted volume will also be encrypted, and also any volume created from this encrypted snapshot will also be encrypted.
 * Creating EBS volume can be done as a standalone volume later attached to an instance.
-Below is an example of the type of paramters to enter:
+Below is an example of the type of parameters to enter:

     ![](./images/storage/ebs-vol-creation.png)

+    Same with  `boto3` SDK:

+    ```python
+    volume = ec2.create_volume(
+        AvailabilityZone='us-west-2a',
+        Size=10,  # in GB
+        VolumeType='gp2',
+        MultiAttachEnabled=True,
+        Encrypted=False,
+        DryRun=True,
+        Iops=100, # IOPS provisioned for the volume, represents the rate at which the volume accumulates I/O credits for bursting
+    )
+    ```

 * Once logged to the EC2 instance, add a filesystem, mount to a folder and modify boot so the volume is mounted at start time.
-Which looks like:
+See below shell commands:

     ```shell
     # List existing block storage, verify our created storage is present